 So the production of ecstasy is still a big problem in British Columbia, and it doesn’t look like it is going to stop anytime soon.

-Are there a lot of drug offences drugs in BC?
+Are there a lot of drug offenses drugs in BC?

-There are a lot of drug offences in the province.
+There are a lot of drug offenses in the province.
 British Columbia has actually higher crime rates than any other province in Canada.
-In 2001, there were over 23 drug offences in British Columbia.
-In 2007, there were over 28,000 drug offences.
-It is still at a very high rate with about 26,700 drug offences in 2010.
-So the drug offences in British Columbia are always averaging about 25,000 every year.
+In 2001, there were over 23 drug offenses in British Columbia.
+In 2007, there were over 28,000 drug offenses.
+It is still at a very high rate with about 26,700 drug offenses in 2010.
+So the drug offenses in British Columbia are always averaging about 25,000 every year.
 So drugs are really a big problem in BC.
-It is also interesting to look at which drug is mostly involved in the drug crimes.
+It is also interesting to look at which drug is mostly involved in drug crimes.

-In 2009, they reported the statistics, the marijuana possession accounted for over half of the drug offences in British Columbia.
+In 2009, they reported the statistics, the marijuana possession accounted for over half of the drug offenses in British Columbia.
 Marijuana trafficking was involved in almost 15% of all drug crimes during that year.
 Cocaine was the second most possessed or trafficked drug in BC during that year.
-One tenth of all the drug offences were related to someone being in possession of cocaine.
+One-tenth of all the drug offenses were related to someone being in possession of cocaine.
 And almost another ten percent were related to someone involved in cocaine trafficking.
-There were not much heroin drug offences.
+There were not much heroin drug offenses.